Easy Corned Beef Hash

 Ingredients for Corned Beef Hash

 We keep it simple with a few key ingredients for this corned beef hash.
-But the steps in how we cook it are important in order to get a crispy potato and soft vegetables.
+But the steps in how we cook it are important to get a nice crispy potato and soft vegetables.

 • Potatoes – Specifically we are using yellow potatoes.
 They are soft and easy to par-boil so they can be pan-fried in fat before the rest of the ingredients.
 We find the level of starch is much lower as well, then say a Russet.